jakhax/smart-home/README.md

 ```

 #### Prepare environmet variables
-For this project you will need the following configurations plus email setup for email registration hmac verification.
+For this project you will need the following configurations.
 ```bash
 DEBUG=True
 SECRET_KEY=SECRET_KEY